LowCodeCitizen/powerapps-docs/powerapps-docs/maker/model-driven-apps/additional-controls-for-dynamics-365-for-phones-and-tablets.md

 ### Checkbox

-Let's the user to choose between binary values by checking or clearing a check box.
+Let's the user choose between binary values by checking or clearing a check box.
 It can be configured with yes/no choice columns.
 :::image type="content" source="media/checkbox-control.png" alt-text="Checkbox control at runtime on a main form.":::

 ### Number input